ronhombre/KyberKotlin/README.md

 * Optimize method names, attribute names, etc.
 * Clean up code.
 * Optimize code for Kotlin.
+* Add references to FIPS 203.

 ### Why did I create this? _From Ron (Project Creator)_

 I tried [kyberJCE](https://github.com/fisherstevenk/kyberJCE), the implementation of Steven Fisher.
 However, I encountered many bugs and problems whilst trying to make it work.
 I found his library to be nice, but it was full of inefficiencies that I thought I could fix.
 So far, I have made KotlinKyber simple in its use.
 In the future, I want to use this library as a dependency for my future applications.

+## Changelog

+### v0.1.0

+* Preparing for transition to debasing from kyberJCE.
+* New codes directly derived from FIPS 203 ipd.
+* NTT Zetas generator.
+* Inverse EXP generator.
+* Kotlin Multiplatform capabilities.

+### v0.0.1

+* It's working a little.
+Based on kyberJCE.

 ### References